We’ve put together some answers to questions you may have about the IT attack on our systems.

 What do you mean by emergency contact?

-While we restore systems, please only contact us by phone in an emergency.
 An emergency repair could be loss of power, heating or hot water.
 It could be a flood or burst pipe or a safety issue with an electrical, gas or door entry system.
 An emergency could also be someone who is imminently homeless or there is a serious risk to their personal safety.

 When can I log back into My Riverside account?